 Please read the Construction FAQ's for more information.

 Work to open Bear Creek Redwoods Open Space Preserve to the public is underway!
-The western portion of the preserve is tentatively scheduled to open to hiking and equestrian access in Spring 2019.
+An initial phase of public access improvements to the western area of the Preserve will be open daily, beginning June 8, 2019.
 New public facilities will include:

-- Preserve entrance including a 50-space parking lot, trailhead and restroom
+- Preserve entrance including a 52-space parking lot, trailhead and restroom

 - Approximately six miles of new trail for hiking and equestrian use